Do you have a staged application process?

-If you have forgotten to submit an item as part of your application then this can be emailed to the Executive MBA Admissions Team.
+If you have forgotten to submit an item as part of your application, documents can be emailed to the Executive MBA Admissions Team.

-The GMAT demonstrates your preparedness for re-entering an academic environment.
+The GMAT or Executive Assessment demonstrates your preparedness for re-entering an academic environment.
 By taking the test you are helping the Admissions Committee make an informed decision about your current academic ability to undertake the programme.
-If you feel that the skills covered by the GMAT can be demonstrated elsewhere in your application (through previous qualifications or work experience) then you may complete the GMAT waiver on the application.
+If you feel that the skills covered by the GMAT/EA can be demonstrated by your academic achievements and work experience then you may complete the GMAT waiver on the application.
 GMAT/EA waivers can only be granted by the Programme Director after interview.
 If you did not achieve a First or 2:1 in your undergraduate degree, but hold a senior professional position, you will need to take the GMAT or Executive Assessment (EA) and submit your score within your application for it to be considered.

 Do I have to take the GMAT before applying?

-If you feel you can demonstrate the skills shown in a GMAT through work experience or previous qualifications then you may request a GMAT waiver and do not need to sit the GMAT prior to applying for the programme.
+If you feel you can demonstrate the skills shown in a GMAT by your academic achievements and work experience, then you may request a GMAT waiver and do not need to sit the GMAT prior to applying for the programme.

-What GMAT score do I need to qualify?
+What GMAT/EA score do I need to qualify?

-We do not specify a minimum GMAT score - it is just one of the many criteria we consider in the selection process.
-However, the average score of this year’s full-time MBA class is 690, and we look for balanced scores between the verbal, quantitative and analytical writing sections of the test.
+We do not specify a minimum GMAT or EA score – these are just two of the many criteria we consider in the selection process.
+However, the average GMAT score of last year’s full-time MBA class is 690, and we look for balanced scores between the verbal, quantitative and analytical writing sections of the test.
 As a guide, we would expect a minimum score of 153 for the Executive Assessment.

-I have more than one GMAT score, which one will you consider?
+I have more than one GMAT/EA score, which one will you consider?

-If you have taken the GMAT more than once, please report your two best scores.
+If you have taken the GMAT/EA more than once, please report your two best scores.

 Do I have to take an English language proficiency test?

-Fluency in English is a pre-requisite for the Cambridge Executive MBA.
+Fluency in English is a pre-requisite for the Executive MBA.
 If English is not your first language, you must have a University degree that was completed in English, or an IELTS, TOEFL, CAE or CPE score that meets our requirements.
 We may, at our discretion, waive this requirement if you can provide clear evidence that your English is fluent (e.g. you have mainly been educated in English and your principal working language is English).